richonguzman/PiBackup/README.md

 -------------------------

 More things to come with this:
+- Cloning 'PiBackup' folder from one Harddrive to another
+- Only deleting all '.JPG' files from folder (sometimes no more space is available on HardDrive, so it makes space to backup '.RAW' files)
 - Timelapse Backup with renaming after time of picture for correct files numbers
-- Cloning two Harddrives
-- Deleting only '.JPG' from folder (when on the GO and no more space available on Harddrive and still backup .RAW files)
 - Testing for duplicates by name, size, date and hash between certain foldes
 - anything we can think off